How sharks could help fight COVID-19 virus, future coronaviruses - NewsBreak

 Coronaviruses, which refer to specific types of viruses, have existed long before COVID-19 was detected.
 As the John Hopkins School of Medicine explains, coronaviruses are named based on their appearance — “corona” means “crown,” and the term is used to describe the virus’s out layers, which are covered with spike proteins.
 In 2019, a coronavirus, SARS-CoV-2, was found.
 It causes a respiratory illness, which is now known as COVID-19.Scientists use ostrich cells to create masks that glow when they detect COVID-19

-VNARs (variable new antigen receptors), which are unique antibody-like proteins derived from the immune systems of sharks, can prevent the virus that causes COVID, its variants, and related coronavirus from infecting human cells, a study from the University of Wisconsin-Madison has found.
+Variable new antigen receptors (VNARs), which are unique antibody-like proteins derived from the immune systems of sharks, can prevent the virus that causes COVID, its variants, and related coronavirus from infecting human cells, a study from the University of Wisconsin-Madison has found.

 In the study — a collaboration between UW-Madison, the University of Minnesota, and Elasmogen, a Scotland biomedical company that develops therapeutic VNARs — shark VNARs were tested against SARS-CoV-2 and a version of the virus that cannot replicate in cells.
 Three VNARs from a “pool of billions” were found to be effective in stopping the virus from infecting human cells.